osisoft/PI-Interface-Emerson-Syncade-Docs/content/pi-event-frames-interface-manager/batch-settings.md

 /REPEATPARAMS can be set in the .ini file, from the command line, or by using the PI Event Frames Interface Manager / Batch Setup tab.

-If /REPEATPARAMS is set to **false**, the interface will take *InstructionParameter* with multiple *InstructionParametersInstance* CV values and the event for that *InstructionParameter* will display the last value.
+If /REPEATPARAMS is set to **false**, the interface will take an *InstructionParameter* with multiple *InstructionParametersInstance* CV values and only display the most recent CV value for that *InstructionParameter*.

-If /REPEATPARAMS is set to **true**, the interface will take *InstructionParameter* with multiple *InstructionParametersInstance* CV values and create a new *InstructionParameter* by adding either '_' or "-" and a numerical sequence starting at 2.
+If /REPEATPARAMS is set to **true**, the interface will take an *InstructionParameter* with multiple *InstructionParametersInstance* CV values and create a new *InstructionParameter* by adding the delimiter specified by /REPEATDELIMITER and a numerical sequence starting at 2.

 #### Use Repeating delimiter (/REPEATDELIMITER) only if /REPEATPARMS = TRUE